 RIMAC of Croatia has become the tech service provider to Aston Martin, Koenigsegg, and Pininfarina.
 Not only, Porsche now owns 10% of Rimac and they just signed up with Hyundai for performance EVs.

-Vega team would have mastered the Architecture, Body dynamics, Ergonomics, Aerodynamics, Battery chemistry, Hardware, Firmware and Software in delivering its performance, safety and more.
+Vega team would have mastered Architecture, Body dynamics, Ergonomics, Aerodynamics, Battery chemistry, Hardware, Firmware, and Software in delivering its performance, safety, and more.

 One should not forget all Hypercar makers will be with their EV versions within the next couple of years.
 Additionally over 10 unconventional pure EV hypercars will be debuting soon, the ones like below.

 CodeGen, the parent of VEGA delivered results and they are an exemplary team with passion.
 But passion and talent alone won’t deliver results, we recall the failure of the Toyota F1 team, being the most funded ever.

 By now Team VEGA would have well achieved the target of Hyperlearning, but the car!

 Let’s revert to the founder/CEO of REMAC which has filled its order books for 150 units of C_Two’s priced at 2.3M$ a piece ( 400M LKR).
 But we need to know that REMAC makes more money by selling its technology and components.

 “Of course I’m very passionate about helping other manufacturers build their cars.
 But if the shareholders decide it doesn’t make sense to produce our own cars, then we’ll have to find another CEO.”